 Creating Gardens in a Bottle

-Layer the gravel mixture with 2 to 4 inches of a rich potting mix.
+Layer the gravel mixture with 2 to 4 inches (5 to 10 cm.) of a rich potting mix.
 Spread the soil evenly over the gravel using a long-handled spoon.
-Using a rich soil reduces or eliminates the need for fertilizing.
+Using rich soil reduces or eliminates the need for fertilizing.

 Plant low-growing plants first, working your way up to the tallest.
 If it’s difficult to fit the remaining plants into position, wrap them in a paper funnel and slip them through the bottle’s opening and into position.
 Firm the soil around the plants.